All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are NAD+ side effects dangerous?

 The side effects reported in clinical studies and anecdotal reports are generally mild and self-limiting.
 No serious adverse events have been attributed to NAD+ or its precursors in published clinical trials.
-However, because long-term human data is still accumulating, physician supervision is recommended.
+But because long-term human data is still accumulating, physician supervision is recommended.

 Can NAD+ cause cancer?